How do you feel about using technology to help manage health? Take our survey here.

 The immune system has built-in processes to prevent it from attacking healthy cells.
 These "checkpoints" are proteins on immune cells that act like switches.
 The immune system does not attack healthy cells when these switches are turned off.5,6

 Cancer cells can sometimes use these checkpoints to their advantage.
-They can turn off the checkpoints, which prevents the immune system from attacking them.
+They can turn off the checkpoints, which prevent the immune system from attacking them.
 This allows cancer cells to grow and spread without being detected by the immune system.5,6

 There are new treatments for cancer, including MCC, that target these checkpoints.
 These are known as checkpoint inhibitors.
 These treatments can help the immune system to start attacking cancer cells again.
 This can lead to better outcomes for people with MCC.5,6